vimagh/learningAnalytics/README.md

----Data-Driven Decision-Making and Performance Enhancement in Educational Institutions --Project Overview
+Data-Driven Decision-Making and Performance Enhancement in Educational Institutions

+Project Overview
 This project leverages the Open University Learning Analytics Dataset (OULAD) to predict student performance outcomes and enable proactive educational interventions.
 By integrating machine learning models with a Power BI Learning Analytics Dashboard, the study demonstrates how data-driven tools can identify at-risk students, monitor engagement, and provide actionable insights for educators and policymakers.

 Motivation

 Educational institutions in developing countries face systemic challenges such as limited resources, lack of data-driven tools, and high dropout rates.
 This project was motivated by the need to:
-Improve student retention and success rates.
+- Improve student retention and success rates.

 Provide educators with interpretable insights for intervention.